yahoo/fluxible/packages/fluxible/docs/community/reference-applications.md

   - International Magazines:
     - [https://uk.style.yahoo.com/](https://uk.style.yahoo.com/)
     - [https://fr.people.yahoo.com/](https://fr.people.yahoo.com/)
-- [Yahoo!
-Daily Fantasy](https://sports.yahoo.com/dailyfantasy) is a fantasy sports app where users can compete everyday with one-day or weeklong contests, setting lineups with simplified salary caps and easy access to news and scores from Yahoo’s Fantasy experts.
+- [Yahoo Daily Fantasy](https://sports.yahoo.com/dailyfantasy) is a fantasy sports app where users can compete everyday with one-day or weeklong contests, setting lineups with simplified salary caps and easy access to news and scores from Yahoo’s Fantasy experts.
+- [Yahoo NFL Stream](https://nflstream.yahoo.com/) is the live video streaming site for the NFL on Yahoo.
 - [Yahoo Search SDK](https://developer.yahoo.com/search-sdk/apps/) is a software developer toolkit to integrate Yahoo Search into native apps.
 - [Yahoo Taiwan](https://tw.mobi.yahoo.com/) is the mobile frontpage for Yahoo Taiwan.